 - Some studies suggest that skin cancer relates more to VHF radio transmissions than solar radiation, since people relocating from areas without high rates of skin cancer and without certain frequencies, amplitude and modulation of radio transmissions start to match local inhabitants in the rate of skin cancer when they move to areas with carcinogenic VHF transmissions.

 - Studies show increased cancer near FM radio transmitters with horizontally polarized waves, compared with FM towers emitting vertically polarized waves. ('Cancer versus FM radio polarization types', 2016)

-WiFi, Cellphones and Tower radiation should be a 2A probable human carcinogen
+WiFi, Cellphones and Tower radiation should be a class 1 certain, or 2A probable, human carcinogen

 - WiFi and some cellphone signals have both extremely low frequency (ELF) elements, such as 10 Hz, and radio frequency (RF), such as 2.45 GHz or 5 GHz.
 ELF was classified as a 2B possible human carcinogen in 2001 by IARC (The International Agency for Research on Cancer) and RF in 2011.

 - In 2015 it was confirmed that both ELF and RF are tumor promoters in animals.
 According to members of IARC, this means that WiFi and similar radiation should now be classed as a 2A probable human carcinogen.

 - The three centres confirming that increased cellphone use is associated with increased risk of brain caner (Interphone, CERNAT and Hardell's group) requires that radiofrequency is raised from a 2B possible to a 2A probable human carcinogen, along with confirmation in animal studies that RF is a tumor-promoter.